ava-cassiopeia/ynab-allocation-manager/PRIVACY.md

 # Privacy Policy

-EFFECTIVE DATE: 2025-06-15
+EFFECTIVE DATE: 2025-08-09

-In this Privacy Policy (“Policy”), we describe how YNAB Allocation Manager (“YAM,” “we,” or “us”) collects, uses, and discloses information that we obtain about visitors to our website https://yam.ynab.rocks (the “Site”) and the services available through our Site (collectively, the “Services”).
+In this Privacy Policy (“Policy”), we describe how Allocation Manager for YNAB (“YAM,” “we,” or “us”) collects, uses, and discloses information that we obtain about visitors to our website https://yam.ynab.rocks (the “Site”) and the services available through our Site (collectively, the “Services”).